inclusive-teams/the-inclusive-team-tests/README.md

 11. When a woman requests consideration for a uniquely female personal matter, are those requests honored?

 As you can see, in this test, one could easily replace "woman" and "women" with any potentially disadvantaged group, like say "homosexuals", "Muslims", "midgets" or "redheads".
+We could even replace it with general terms like "the concerned group member".
+By stating a test in general terms it would allow that test to apply to a lot of situations rather than just focusing on a particular demographic in a particular kind of environment.

 ## Usage

-The goal is for no group to be disadvantaged, so to address that we can start by applying some basic metrics.
+The goal is for no group to be disadvantaged so to address that we start by applying some basic metrics using the test score metaphor.
 If your company scores 11/11 or even as low as 9/11 on this test, high fives.
 That's awesome and rare (though it should be the standard).
 If your company scored 8/11 or less on the above test (for any group, women or otherwise) then there are *serious* problems which should be a red flag to anyone who is a member of a disadvantaged group who is considering working for your company.

-Hopefully, folks will come to the interview armed with this test.
+Hopefully, folks will come to job interviews armed with this test.

 ## Project Goals

 Create a generalized test which can be applied to any situation.
-Use this as a basis to create numerous tests which are specific to certain groups or environments, each with thier own names.
+Use this as a basis to create numerous more specific tests which focus on certain groups and environments, each with thier own unique names.
 This project can collect and maintain these tests and ensure one is available for any scenario.